arp242/hello-css/README.markdown

 | blockquote.css | Decorative quotation marks around blockquote. |
 | postscript.css | P.S. content, such as footnotes.              |
 | permalink.css  | Permalink markers in headers.                 |

+The `dist/` directory contains versions without extensive annotations, as well as an `all.css` which contains all of the above files.

+You can use the [singlepage](https://github.com/Carpetsmoker/singlepage) tool to inline CSS files in to a document with `<style>` tags.

 ### “Variables”